motz9/se_project_coffeeshop/README.md

 - A custom form
 - CSS animation and transform

-## Plan on improving the project
+Plan on improving the project

-Add your ideas here :)
+I would like to add an online ordering option to the webpage.
+I think that it would make things easier for the customer.